 Which Markets Your Practice Better?
 Paid vs. Unpaid Social Media Posts

 The landscape of social media marketing changes as quickly as the humans who use it, so it can be hard to keep up.
-If you’re a therapist and dipping your toes into social media marketing, one of the hardest things to understand is the difference in value between paid and unpaid social media posts.
+If you’re a therapist and dipping your toes into social media marketing, one of the hardest things to understand is the difference in value between paid vs. unpaid social media posts.

 Unpaid posts (also called “organic posts”) are posts that your business can make on social media without paying any money at all.
 In other words, these are the normal posts that any free social media account can make.
 Paid posts, on the other hand, are posts that you’ve paid to be promoted or specially targeted in some way.

-The Importance of Unpaid Posts
+The Importance of Unpaid Social Media Posts in Marketing Your Private Practice on Social Media

-Today’s consumers typically research companies and brands online to get a better sense for the company before deciding to spend their money there, or what John Marcinuk calls, “brand validation.”1 This is something you’ve even done yourself if you’ve ever looked up one of your favorite stores on Twitter or Googled a new physician before making an appointment.
+Today’s consumers typically research companies and brands online to get a better sense of the company before deciding to spend their money there, or what John Marcinuk calls, “brand validation.”1 This is something you’ve even done yourself if you’ve ever looked up one of your favorite stores on Twitter or Googled a new physician before making an appointment.

 And it’s what all of your potential clients are doing to you.
 That’s why it’s so critical to have an excellent website and a social media presence that communicates your brand and resonates with your ideal client.